link1905/system-design-101/content/docs/web-service/communication-protocols/_index.md

 The client side registers callbacks (usually a {{< term url >}}) with the server, later invoked to notify responses.

-For example, if a client registers an address, whenever the server needs to notify the client, it will request to `site.com/callback`.
+For example, a client registers with an address.
+Whenever the server needs to notify the client, it will request to `site.com/callback`.

 ```d2